DanielCoulbourne/verbs-sync/README.md

 The test suite covers:

-- Unit tests for all core classes and models
+- Behavior tests for core functionality
-- Feature tests for the command
-- HTTP request handling and error cases
-- Event processing and filtering
+- Command option processing
-- Database operations

-### Writing Tests

-If you're extending this package, make sure to add appropriate tests.
-The test structure follows standard Laravel package testing practices:

-- `tests/Unit/`: Unit tests for individual classes
-- `tests/Feature/`: Feature tests for commands and integration
+- Event filtering and deduplication
-- `tests/TestCase.php`: Base test case with common setup
+- Error handling scenarios
+- End-to-end flow simulation

+## Troubleshooting

+If you encounter issues with event syncing:

+1. Use the `--dry-run` option to see what would be synced
+2. Check your Laravel logs for errors
+3. Ensure your API token is configured correctly
+4. Verify network connectivity to the source application
+5. Check that event types are not excluded in configuration

 ## License